 As a Programme Rep within SPS, and to have the role recorded on your HEAR certificate, your responsibilities will be to:

-- Close the 'feedback loop' by letting the students you represent know how their feedback was communicated in the SSLCs, what resolutions and recommendations emerged in relation to this feedback, and any actions taken in reference to these.
+- close the feedback loop by letting the students you represent know how feedback was communicated in the SSLCs, what resolutions and recommendations emerged in relation to this feedback, and any actions taken in reference to these.

-The role of the School Convenor is to represent the needs and interests of all students in the School, at all years of study, whilst the Postgraduate Vice Convenor has particular responsibility for ensuring that the needs of all postgrads in the School (both PGT and PGR) are effectively represented.
+The role of the School Convenor is to represent the needs and interests of all students in the School, at all years of study, whilst the Postgraduate Vice Convenor has particular responsibility for ensuring that the needs of PGT and PGR students are effectively represented.

 Students can stand for either of these positions in the By-Election in October.

-The EUSA also elects a Postgrad Convenor who represents all PG students at the University.
-This student convenes the PG Group, which is a committee where PG School Reps and Class Reps can attend to work together on issues affecting postgrads across the University.
+The EUSA also elects a Postgraduate Convenor who represents all PG students at the University.
+This student convenes the PG Group - a committee where PG School Reps and Class Reps can attend to work together on issues affecting postgrads across the University.
 All elected reps will find out more information about these meetings throughout the year.

 More information on representation in the Edinburgh University Students' Association section.

 - Sharing your University email address with Representatives

 Your University email address will be shared with your nominated Class or Programme Representatives.
 Class and Programme Representatives will only receive the University email addresses of the cohort they represent.
 If for any reason you do not want your email address to be provided to your Class or Programme Representatives you should email email@example.com.
 Sharing student University email addresses will allow Programme Representatives to effectively gather views from all students they represent.